magician-project/magician-project/framework.md

 }
 @enduml
 ```
-- `CameraSensor` and `TactileSensor` represent the nodes of the corresponding sensors; they collect the data, might perform internal pre-processing, and outputs the raw data in a ROS-friendly format;
+- `CameraSensor` and `TactileSensor` represent the node components of the corresponding sensors; they collect the data, might perform internal pre-processing, and outputs the raw data in a ROS-friendly format;
-- `Algorithm` is an interface component whose responsible to _glue together_ the various data coming from the camera/tactile sensor;
+- `Algorithm` is an interface component whose responsible to _"glue together"_ the various data coming from the sensors;
 - `Localiser` is an interface for components that can provide the relative position of pieces within the robotic cell (e.g. to position the base-link frame of the robot w.r.t. the car body).
   We envision multiple implementation of this interface (e.g. using motion capture system, or marker(less)-based vision system), depending on the availability of the testing facility (e.g. Trento might have a setup which is different from Genova, that is different from the one in TOFAS).

-### `TaskPlanning` package
+### `TaskPlanning` module

 ```{plantuml}
 :width: 700px